DaneHalle/SurrogateTV-Developed-Games/README.md

 ## Skyrim
 Skyrim was launched on April 19th, 2021

 Skyrim for the Switch was able to be played on the internet anywhere in the world.
 Using the site's WePlay Model (Users get increments of time to complete a game together), I made Skyrim.
-Due tot he age rating of this game being PEGI 18, I had to find a way to allow users who were known to be over 18 to play as the site doesn't have a system in place to check that.
+Due to the age rating of this game being PEGI 18, I had to find a way to allow users who were known to be over 18 to play as the site doesn't have a system in place to check that.
 Surrogate has a patreon system and I figured that all of those supporters would be over 18 due to the need for a payment method.
 I opened the game to them and supporters of my buymeacoffee.
 This game also proved a challenge in choosing proper parts of the UI for frames due to the use of white or transparent elements.

 This game is currently running and can be played at https://surrogate.tv/game/skyrim

+## Animal Crossing
+Animal Scrossing was launched on May 28th, 2021

+Animal Crossing: New Horizons was able to be played on the internet anywhere in the world.
+Using the site's WePlay Model (Users get increments of time to complete a game together), I made Animal Crossing.
+This was the easiest game to hook up for several reasons.
+During the development of Minecraft, I worked on making an effective tutorial for other users to utilize to make games.
+I used that tutorial process to streamline how easy it would be to get a game working effectively.
+This game also was already quite restictive on what a user could access so I did not need to have a lot of fancy IR trigger points, in all reality, I only have something like 5 points, most of which are safe guards to lock down the game should the user get to those screens.

+This game is currently running and can be played at https://surrogate.tv/game/crossing